opensearch-project/documentation-website/_field-types/mapping-parameters/doc-values.md

 `true` | Enables `doc_values` for the field.
 Default is `true`.
 `false` | Disables `doc_values` for the field.

-The `doc_values` parameter is not supported for text fields.
+The `doc_values` parameter is not supported for use in text fields.

 ---